 The Denver Nuggets have won the NBA Finals for the first time in the team's history

-The Denver Nuggets have won the NBA Finals, making it the first time in the team's 47-year history in the league.
+The Denver Nuggets have won the NBA Finals, making it the first title in the team's 47-year NBA history.

 This is a developing story.